Sheet Pan Pork Tenderloin

 • Knife Instructions: Finely mince the garlic and parsley.
 Zest and juice the lemon.
 Add all ingredients to a small bowl and mix together well.
 Season lightly with salt and pepper.

-• When the timer goes off, remove the sheet pan from the oven.
-Don’t turn the oven off.
-Use a meat thermometer to check that the internal temperature of the roast has reached 145F.
+• When the timer goes off, remove the sheet pan from the oven, but don’t turn off the oven.
+Use a meat thermometer to check the internal temperature of the pork tenderloin.
+If it’s reached 143°F., remove it.

 • Set the roast on a plate and cover loosely with foil to allow it to rest.